MatheusMartins21/3d-social-icons/README.md

 This project was created for learning purposes in 3D objects with React.

+Commands:
+Use `yarn` to install dependencies and `yarn dev` to start project.

 For this project, i used the following libraries 3D:
   - [Three.js](https://yarnpkg.com/package/three)
   - [@react-three/fiber](https://yarnpkg.com/package/@react-three/fiber)